AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 ## Customize clusters using Script Action

 You can install additional components or customize cluster configuration by using scripts during creation.
-Such scripts are invoked via **Script Action**, which is a configuration option that can be used from the Azure Portal, HDInsight Windows PowerShell cmdlets, or the HDInsight .NET SDK.
+Such scripts are invoked via **Script Action**, which is a configuration option that can be used from the Azure portal, HDInsight Windows PowerShell cmdlets, or the HDInsight .NET SDK.
 For more information, see [Customize HDInsight cluster using Script Action](hdinsight-hadoop-customize-cluster-linux.md).

 Some native Java components, like Mahout and Cascading, can be run on the cluster as Java Archive (JAR) files.
 These JAR files can be distributed to Azure Storage and submitted to HDInsight clusters through Hadoop job submission mechanisms.
 For more information, see [Submit Hadoop jobs programmatically](hdinsight-submit-hadoop-jobs-programmatically.md).